-Org admins for teams on Coda’s Enterprise plan can already control which Packs are accessible within their workspaces.
+Org admins for teams on Coda’s Enterprise plan can already control which Packs are accessible to users within their workspaces.
 And with custom Pack configurations, org admins have the additional ability to control:

-What parts of that Pack can be used and how users can use the Pack
+• What functionality of that Pack can be used and how users can use the Pack

 For example, you might want to allow org members to only be able to view data from the Slack Pack without being able to take actions in Slack.
 Or maybe you want Group A to access all projects from the Jira Pack, and block Group B from accessing ProjectX.